eliyaoo32/reactive-synthesis-bfss/README.md

 ### Metrics
 - [x] Can spot construct the automaton of the benchmark?
 If yes, how long it took?
-- [x] Did any dependent variable was found?
-If yes, which one.
+- [x] What are the dependent variables and independent variables?
 - [x] Which variables was checked?
 - [x] How long it took for each variable to check if it's dependent.
 - [x] Total duration of the process